IIT Kharagpur: Campus

 IIT Kharagpur is located 120 km west of Kolkata.
 The campus is located five kilometres away from Kharagpur Railway Station in West Midnapore district.
 The layout of the present campus and the design of the buildings were carried out by a group of engineers and architects under the guidance of Werner M. Moser, a Swiss architect.
 The 2100 acre campus is residence to about 22,000 inhabitants.
 In 2015, IIT Kharagpur had about 605 faculty members, 1,933 employees and approximately 10,010 students living on the campus.
 The campus has a total of 55 km of roadways.
 The Institute plans to go Green by 2020.

 The 22 student hostels are located on either side of Scholars Avenue, which extends from the institute gate to the B. C. Roy Technology Hospital.
 The three earliest halls—Patel, Azad, and Nehru—together constitute the PAN loop or Old Campus, which is located just next to Scholar's Avenue.
-There are ten hostels for undergraduate male students (MMM, LBS, RP, RK, MS, LLR, HJB, Patel, Azad and Nehru) and two for undergraduate female students (SN/IG and MT).
-There are a few post-graduate students' hostels including four for women(RLB, Gokhle, Nivedita and SAM) and hostels for research scholars (BCR, VS, BRH and JCB) and a separate hostel for scholars from the armed forces.
-The Jnan Ghosh stadium and Tata Sports Complex host large-scale sports competitions.
+There are twelve hostels for undergraduate male students (MMM, LBS, RP, RK, MS, LLR, HJB, JCB, VS, Patel, Azad and Nehru) and two for undergraduate female students (SN/IG and MT).
+There are post-graduate hostels including four for women (RLB, Gokhle, Nivedita and SAM), two for research scholars (BCR and BRH), and a separate hostel for scholars from the armed forces.
+The Jnan Ghosh Stadium and the Tata Sports Complex host large-scale sports competitions.
 The Tagore Open Air Theatre has a capacity of 6,000 people, and is used to host cultural programs.
-The Science and Technology Entrepreneurs' Park (STEP) provides infrastructure facilities to alumni who want to become entrepreneurs but lack infrastructure to start their own corporation.
+The Science and Technology Entrepreneurs' Park (STEP) provides infrastructure facilities to alumni seeking to start their own corporations.

 In addition to the main campus at Kharagpur, the institute has an extension centre at Kolkata to provide venues for continuing education programmes, distance learning courses, and guesthouse accommodation.
-The institute has Kolkata extension centre at Rajarhat and usea it to offer some full-time undergraduate and postgraduate courses.
+The Kolkata extension centre at Rajarhat is used to offer some full-time undergraduate and postgraduate courses.
 The 10 acre Rajarhat campus houses 2,500 students.
 The institute's plan for a similar branch campus of 200 acre in Bhubaneswar was scrapped following rejection by the Union Human Resource and Development ministry.

-The Ministry of human resource development on 5 September 2019 awarded "Institute of Eminence" status to IIT Kharagpur along with four public institution in India, which will enable to get full autonomy and special incentives.
+The Ministry of Human Resource Development on 5 September 2019 awarded the "Institute of Eminence" status to IIT Kharagpur along with four public institution in India, which will enable full autonomy and special incentives.